Don’t Get Stuck

 IN A LECTURE at the California Academy of Arts (CCA) in 2011, both illustrators Jillian Tamaki1 and Sam Weber2 presented a Venn diagram to the audience.
 I was in the small auditorium, which was full of people.
 I don’t remember if they showed the diagram or merely described it.
 The diagram is so simple it can be conveyed either way.

-In San Francisco, there are a fair number of people who have jobs that pay well, offer great benefits, and, more or less, provide a positive work environment.
-This situation is often referred to as the ‘golden handcuffs’—enticing incentives that prevent people from finding that middle ground.
+In San Francisco, many people have jobs that pay well, offer great benefits, and generally provide a positive work environment.
+This situation is often called the “golden handcuffs”: comfortable incentives that make it hard to discover the middle ground.

-As I was writing this piece, I came across an example of the mindset we could adopt.
-In Haruki Murakami’s latest book, “Killing Commendatore”, the main character decides the following3:
+As I was writing this piece, I came across an example of a mindset we might adopt.
+In Haruki Murakami’s latest book, Killing Commendatore, the main character makes the following decision[^3]:

 “Since it was impossible to make a living painting what I wanted, once I graduated, I started taking commissions for portraits to make ends meet… They were looking for a realistic, dignifed, staid style, totally utiliarian types of paintings to be hung on the wall in a reception area or a company president’s office.
 In other words, my job compelled me to paint paintings that ran totally counter to my artistic aims… I made plenty for a young, single man to live on… Several years went by, and I decided that I’d focus on portrait painting for a fixed period, and then, once I’d made enough to live on for a while, I’d return to the kind of paintings I really wanted to do.
 Portraits were just meant to pay the rent.” - Killing Commendatore by Haruki Murakami, p12-13

-So, don’t get stuck on one side.
+So don’t get stuck on one side.
+Keep moving, and let the center appear.

 -